Sentosa Ferry Terminal

-The Sentosa Ferry Terminal, was a cruise terminal located on the island of Sentosa, Singapore.
+The Sentosa Ferry Terminal was a cruise terminal located on the island of Sentosa, Singapore.
 The cruise center was the first of its kind in the region.
 Built by the Sentosa Development Corporation in 1972, the terminal was the first of nine planned structures to be built on Sentosa.
-The terminal can cater maritime traffic to various parts of Indonesia, Batam, Karimun Jawa, Tanjungbalai, Penang and Malacca.
+The terminal could cater maritime traffic to various parts of Indonesia, Batam, Karimun Jawa, Tanjungbalai, Penang and Malacca.
 The terminal building was completed in 1987, with the now-defunct Ferry Terminal Monorail Station located within the building.
 After the station closed in March 2005, the station interior was kept intact, and the old monorail tracks were covered up and left forgotten.
 With the then-future Resorts World Sentosa about to occupy the site in 2007, the structure was subsequently demolished to make way for its new occupant.